dotnet/AspNetCore.Docs/aspnetcore/release-notes/aspnetcore-5.0.md

 ### New `InputFile` component

-The `InputFile` component allows reading one or more files selected by a user to be upload.
+The `InputFile` component allows reading one or more files selected by a user for upload.
 For more information, see <xref:blazor/file-uploads>.

 ### New `InputRadio` and `InputRadioGroup` components